timpalpant/knord/README.md

 flatpak install --user knord.flatpak flatpak run io.github.timpalpant.knord
 ```

-Once it is on Flathub, `flatpak install flathub io.github.timpalpant.knord`
-will work instead.

 The Flatpak still needs the NordVPN client installed **on the host**: it is
 proprietary and depends on a systemd system service, so it cannot be bundled.